Welcome to Subtropica

 Kelsey and Simon are plant lovers, who are passionate about growing food and leaving a positive impact on the environment.
 Their love of the sun, ocean and plants brought them to the sunny East Coast of New Zealand where they settled on a beautiful site along side the Waimata River.
 It is here that they are establishing their subtropical food forest and running the Subtropica nursery.
 The original Subtropica orchard in Waipu still remains a key component of the nursery providing access to some of Subtropica's rare and unique plants.

 They are always on the lookout for rare and unusual plants that can grow in NZ.
-If you have something we might be interested in, drop us an email.
+If you have something that they might be interested in, please get in contact!